 3. Provide indoor exercise

 Even when it’s winter, there are breaks in the weather.
 Put on your coat and go outside with your dog for a brisk exercise walk.
-In city settings where sidewalks are clear, you can practice the AKC Community Canine skills.
-For outdoor exercise and training, some breeds may need a winter coat and if sidewalks are salted, you may want to use boots with your dog, but when it comes to training, don’t let winter stand in your way.
+In city settings, where sidewalks are clear, you can practice the AKC Urban CGC skills.
+For outdoor exercise and training, some breeds may need a winter coat, and if sidewalks are salted, you may want to put boots on your dog, but when it comes to training, don’t let winter stand in your way.